Brewers Towner Commission: Lothar Götz, Dance Diagonal

-German artist Lothar Götz has transformed the exterior walls of the gallery with his new into a large-scale, colourful geometric artwork, Dance Diagonal (2019).
+German artist Lothar Götz has transformed the exterior walls of the gallery with his new large-scale, colourful geometric artwork, Dance Diagonal (2019).

 Götz, who is based in the U.K., was chosen from 60 artists and designers from an open call for the Brewers Towner Commission to create an artwork to mark the 10th anniversary of the gallery’s move from its original home in Eastbourne’s Old Town.